Revised health advisories are a precursor to federal regulation.

 The EPA’s 2016 revision of the PFOA and PFOS health advisories helped to lift the class of nonstick, water-repelling chemicals into the national spotlight.
 Found in cookware, clothes, carpets, firefighting foams, and burger wrappers, PFAS chemicals number in the thousands.
 They have been linked to a cluster of undesirable health problems: high cholesterol, kidney cancer, low birth weight, and hampered immune systems.

-In developing the new advisory levels, the EPA considered recent scientific findings that suggest health damage occurs at miniscule concentrations.
+In developing the new advisory levels, the EPA considered recent scientific findings that suggest health damage occurs at minuscule concentrations.
 The revised health advisories for PFOA and PFOS are due in large part because the chemicals inhibit vaccine response in children.
 The advisories are based on a lifetime of tap water consumption.

 Two other PFAS chemicals received their first health advisories.
 The advisory level for GenX (10 parts per trillion) was based on liver damage.
 The advisory level for PFBS (2,000 parts per trillion), on thyroid effects.